 - Explore Belfast on your own – around 1 hour

 - Back in Dublin around 7:30pm / 8:30pm

 What you will see on this Giant’s Causeway tour including Glens of Antrim, Dark Hedges and Belfast

-0635 Start boarding outside Dublin City Gallery, The Hugh Lane
+0635 Start boarding outside Dublin City Gallery The Hugh Lane, on Parnell Square North.

 The most beautiful castle ruin in Northern Ireland and definitely worth the 5-minute photo stop.
 The reason this castle is a ruin is because the kitchen fell into the ocean and the owners didn’t feel safe staying.
 On our tour you will have the opportunity to see for yourself why this was even possible while taking a photo that makes even the worst photographer a good one.

 The Giant’s Causeway Tour (around 1.5 hours)

 The Giant’s Causeway was formed in the aftermath of a volcanic eruption around 50 to 60 million years ago, leaving 40,000 interlocking basalt columns.
 However, beyond the geological story, there is an alternative story: a myth that the Giants Causeway was built by the Irish Giant, Finn McCool.
 There a few variations on the legend and we tend to put as much stock in legends as in geology…

 The uniqueness of the Giant’s Causeway is what led to it becoming a UNESCO world heritage site.
 It is the “8th wonder of the world”, you cannot afford to miss the Giant’s Causeway on your visit to Ireland.